lenderpanel

 Recently asked questions about conveyancing in Beacontree Heath

-An example of a Lease Extension case for a Beacontree Heath residence is 49 Aldborough Road South in July 2012.
-The Tribunal decided that the premium payable for the grant of the new lease was £13,925 This case affected 1 flat.
-The remaining number of years on the lease was 61.36 years.
+An example of a Lease Extension case for a Beacontree Heath flat is 49 Aldborough Road South in July 2012.
+The Tribunal decided that the premium payable for the grant of the new lease was £13,925 This case was in relation to 1 flat.
+The unexpired term was 61.36 years.

 Last updated